Last Updated: October 14th, 2019

-EU” means the European Union and Iceland, Liechtenstein, and Norway.
+“EU” means the European Union and Iceland, Liechtenstein, and Norway.

 “Personal Data” means any information that is (i) about an identified or identifiable individual, (ii) received by MESA, and (iii) recorded in any form.

 “Privacy Shield Principles” means the Principles and Supplemental Principles of the Privacy Shield that cover the collection, use, and retention of Personal Data coming to the U.S. from the EU and the United Kingdom.

-  “Processor” means any natural or legal person, public authority, agency, or other body that processes Personal Data on behalf of a Controller.
+“Processor” means any natural or legal person, public authority, agency, or other bodies that process Personal Data on behalf of a Controller.

 Types of Personal Data MESA Collects

 MESA obtains Consumer Personal Data in various ways, such as in connection with providing its services (e-mail, newsletters, website, and events as well as various industry meetings being organized).
 The types of Consumer Personal Data MESA collects in this manner include:

 - Contact information (such as name, postal address, telephone number, and email address);